 Students should follow adequate precautions and guidelines for use of labs and classrooms.
-Students must have permission of the instructor for use of the learning spaces and equipment beyond scheduled class times to ensure no scheduling conflicts.
+Students must have permission from the instructor for use of the learning spaces and equipment beyond scheduled class times to ensure no scheduling conflicts.
 All equipment must be checked out and put away in its assigned area after use.
 All supplies & equipment must be cleaned after use.
 Students must demonstrate competency in the use of tools & equipment in the labs.
 Students are responsible for maintaining the lab environment in terms of cleanliness, especially the kitchen area and activity labs.

-All equipment (i.e. assessments, audiovisual, adaptive equipment, and splinting supplies will be kept in a secure locked storage area.
-Students wishing to use equipment must obtain the approval of an instructor, and then used the check-out/check in system established within the department.
-Ratio of faculty to student must permit achievement of learning out-comes in a safe effective manner, therefore most labs will be staffed at a 1/14 ratio.
+All equipment (i.e., assessments, audiovisual, adaptive equipment, and splinting supplies will be kept in a secure locked storage area.
+Students wishing to use equipment must obtain the approval of an instructor, and then use the check-out/check in system established within the department.

-Laboratory/Privacy Policy
+Laboratory/Classroom Privacy Policy

 In order to be skilled in assessment and intervention techniques, MSOT students must participate in a variety of learning and laboratory experiences that require manipulation and "hands on" application.
-These activities may include but are not limited to range of motion; manual muscle testing; transfers; self-care training; treatment involving the use of physical agent modalities, stretching, or mobilization;

-and experience with ambulatory equipment such as walkers, wheelchairs and crutches.
+These activities may include but are not limited to range of motion; manual muscle testing; transfers; self-care training; treatment involving the use of physical agent modalities, stretching, or mobilization; and experience with ambulatory equipment such as walkers, wheelchairs and crutches.
 Additionally, there may be exposure of body parts for palpation and intervention (treatment) techniques.
 Students are expected to be prepared to participate in these labs.
-The instructor will provide description of proper lab dress.
+The instructor will provide a description of proper lab dress.
 In these learning experiences, students and faculty are expected to treat one another with professionalism and with dignity.
+Within these learning experiences, students may be videotaped solely for the purpose of learning relevant to course content.